marc-feldmann/HousePricePrediction/notebooks/Ames_MFeldmann_markdown.md

 ## 1. Exploratory Data Analysis (EDA)

-Assignment: “To support your analysis, you should first undertake basic descriptive analytics.”
+To support further analysis, we will first generate some basic descriptive statistics.

 We first load the dataset and explore its overall structure: